MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 > [!NOTE]
 > This method must only be used after `Distribute` has been started, it will always return `false` before start.

-## Perform clean up right before the app closes for update
+## Perform clean up right before the app closes for update (iOS only)

-> [!NOTE]
-> This callback only works on iOS.

 Register callback as shown in the following example: